Enterprise Privacy & Compliance Framework — BlueNexus

 5. Communications

-A public list of subprocessors is available on the https://bluenexus.ai/.
+A public list of subprocessors is available at bluenexus.ai.

 Enterprise customers will receive prior notice of material changes in accordance with the DPA.